doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 `IP:port/$lib/renderer/?w=WebFormName`

-> When the rendering is launched from 4D WebStudio's IDE, the rendering is done on the HTTP port by default (if enabled), otherwise it runs on the HTTPS port.
+> When the rendering is launched from 4D WebStudio's IDE, the HTTP port is used by default if enabled, otherwise the HTTPS port is used.

 ## Rendering Webforms using 4D Server